innominds-mobility/swift-custom-ui-elements/README.md

 	* Spiral
 * UIImage with circular and squared
 * Radiant background view
+* Loading indicator as an extension to the viewController

 To integrate swift-custom-ui-elements into your Xcode project manually add InnoUI module to your project.